bright/new-www/content/blog/how-i-became-a-software-tester-in-1-year.md

 After passing the ISTQB exam I started to seek my first Software Tester job.
 Let me tell you right away – **it wasn’t easy**.
 I was sending my resume to companies across the whole of Poland.
 I got zero response, so after a couple of months, I became quite unmotivated.

 Eventually, **I set up a Linkedin account** (more on that later). **After 3 days I got contacted by a recruiter**, had an interview and in fact got my first commercial job in software development.
 So it took me 3 months to find my first job.
+I should add that I didn’t accept that first tester job offer.
+I chose a job less related to testing because it had better benefits.

 ### 15. Landing at Bright Inventions and keep learning